faviola14/core-code-readme/Week 12/README.md

 ### 1. Node.JS Core Understanding
 ##### 1. What is Node.JS?

+Node.JS is a Javascript-based runtime environment used in the creation of web applications.

 ##### What is NPM?

+It is a management system for Node packages.

 ##### 2. What problem does Node.JS solve (Is there any problem that can be solved with Node.JS 🤔)?

+Node.JS solves the problem of memory usage for spawning threads by avoiding creating new threads by executing events within the execution process.

 ##### 3. What is the V8 Javascript Engine?

+It is an open source engine created for Javascript.
+It allows to execute Javascript code.

 ##### 4. Is Node.JS really necessary in the Development ecosystem?

+It is very necessary because it is currently one of the best options for web development and is widely used by big companies.

 ##### Why not use PHP or Golang?